 - College Mathematics For Everyday Life by Maxie Inigo, Jennifer Jameson, Kathryn Kozak, Maya Lanzetta, and Kim Sonier.
 We will use this text only for the section on Rigid Motion and Symmetry.
 A link to this free book will be posted on Canvas. - Math for Liberal Arts Students (2e) by Darlene Diaz.
 This textbook will only be used for the section on the normal distribution.
-This book is also free, and an electronic version can be found at the following link: - https://math.libretexts.org/Bookshelves/Applied Mathematics/Math_For_Liberal_Art_St udents 2e (Diaz).
+This book is also free, and an electronic version can be found at the following link: - https://math.libretexts.org/Bookshelves/Applied Mathematics/Math For Liberal Art St udents 2e (Diaz).

-• Notes for the relevant material from these additional textbooks will also be posted on Canvas and my personal home page: https://rossptacek.github.io/.
-For many students, these notes will be sufficient.
+• Notes for the relevant material from these additional textbooks will also be posted on Canvas.
+In terms of coverage, these notes will be sufficient, but students may use the textbooks for additional practice exercises.